 You may feel eager to return home, too.
-We know you're in the hospital because you are fixing a sore knee, not because you're sick.
+We know you're in the hospital because you are fixing a sore hip, not because you're sick.
 We want you to return to your active lifestyle as soon as possible.

-For some people, the first or second day after surgery may be their last day in the hospital.
+The first or second day after surgery may be your last day in the hospital.
 To learn what you can expect on the last day of your stay, see page 45.